FantomKicks/docs/docs/README.md

 Fantom Kicks is an NFT Card based Soccer Mangement Game with DeFi elements, that rewards gamers with tokens and NFTs.

-Create Wealth whilst having Fun !!!
+Earn in Game Rewards whilst having Fun !!!

 ## Why Fantom Kicks game ?